 7. Patrons who butt in front of other patrons while I’m helping them.

-I get that you are Mr. Uber Busy or Mrs. I Think I Am The Most Important Person…EVER, but the patron in front of you, who I am already assisting, is also busy/important.
-I always stand up for the patron I am helping and politely ask the impolite patron to wait their turn, but it is often difficult when the same patrons repeatedly do it.
+I get that you are Mr. Incredibly Busy or Mrs. I Think I Am The Most Important Person…EVER, but the patron in front of you, who I am already assisting, is also busy/important.
+I always stand up for the patron I am helping and politely ask the impolite patron to wait their turn, but it is difficult when the same patrons repeatedly show this behavior.

 8. Setting down return books wherever.

 Walking from the back of the library to the front is a lot of work.
 Carrying books all that way is even more work.
 Setting them down on a random table in the back is easy though, you should just do that.
-That way, when I find them later and have to check them in or they get picked up by another patron you can yell at me.
+That way, when I find them later and have to check them in or they get picked up by another patron you can yell at me when I tell you the book has not been returned.

 9. Letting your children re-enact Where the Wild Things Are